 This approachable funder makes modest grants in the uncrowded field of palliative medical and psychological care for children and adults in Africa who suffer from life-limiting and painful illness, including HIV/AIDS.

 This corporate funder focuses its global health grants on maternal and newborn health, child care, and community health.

-The Verizon Foundation takes a broad-approach to health funding and prefers to invest in a variety of diseases.
+The Verizon Foundation takes a broad approach to health funding and prefers to invest in a variety of diseases.

 ViiV focuses its global health grantmaking on HIV/AIDS-related work, particularly in overlooked populations such as sex workers and men who have sex with men.
 Viiv also awards grants to groups working on preventing mother-to-child transmission of HIV/AIDS.

-Charitable arm of bottled water company VOSS of Norway supports organizations that provide access to clean water, sanitation and hygiene in Africa.
+The charitable arm of bottled water company VOSS of Norway supports organizations that provide access to clean water, sanitation and hygiene in Africa.